CloudBoltSoftware/cloudbolt-forge/blueprints/multi_node_kubernetes_cluster/README.md

 ## Teardown
 When the resource is deleted:
-- All kubernetes cluster configurations associated with the resource will be deleted.
+- All Kubernetes cluster configurations associated with the resource will be deleted.
 - The Container Orchestrator created for the Kubernetes cluster will be deleted.

 ## Additional Tools